duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Emphasize how you listen and respond constructively.
         - Provide an Example
     !!! quote "Example Answer"
-        I react to criticism by seeing it as a chance to grow.
-I listen carefully, ask questions if needed, and reflect on how I can apply the feedback.
-For example, when I received criticism on my approach to a project, I took it as an opportunity to refine my process, which ultimately led to better results.
+        I view criticism as an opportunity for growth.
+I listen carefully, ask questions if needed, and take it as a lesson for future tasks.

+        For example, let's say my boss pointed out that a report I had just completed was poorly done, suggesting that the information should be presented as an image rather than in a paragraph, or that certain numbers didn't make sense.
+In such a situation, I would listen attentively and only defend my opinion if I strongly believed it was necessary.
+Ultimately, I would use the feedback to improve myself and ensure I create a better report the next time.

 ??? question "How do you teach new concepts to team members unfamiliar with them?"
     !!! tip